PolymorphicAgent/USBSoundboard/README.md

 # USBSoundboard
 A user-friendly software that communicates with my custom soundboard!

-Switch to the 'master' branch above to see the rest of the files!

 The Adruino sketch is under the directory 'Arduino Firmware'

 The installer for the app can be aquired from 'Releases'

+Check out the 3d files under the directory 'Model', or on [thingiverse](https://www.thingiverse.com/thing:6960227)